j23414/mango-user-guide/geneexpr_biopathway.md

 ![](expr01.png)

+The data was originally collected by Hyejin Cho and Hui-Hsien Chou and is not yet published. therefore we are making available only the control and two treatments for this example.

 Either load the first 9 pathways in KEGG for e coli (see Fetch Graphs from KEGG) or run the following script.
 ```c
 /* load eco_merged9 */